jsgroth/jgnes/README.md

 * An option to scale the native 8:7 NES output to 4:3, as TVs would have done back in the 1980s
 * A smarter way of mapping NES colors to RGB colors; currently using a hardcoded palette that looks kind of ok
 * Overscan customization; some games look really bad without cropping ~8 columns of pixels off each side of the screen
-* Lots of mappers, most notably MMC4 (Famicom Wars / Fire Emblem) and Konami's and Namco's custom mappers
+* Lots of mappers, most notably Konami's and Namco's custom mappers
 * P2 input and input configuration (or any configuration really)
 * Save file persistence for cartridges with both PRG RAM and a battery
 * RESET button functionality